The Numerical Stability of Hyperbolic Representation Learning: Introduction

 \section{Introduction}

 The $n$-dimensional hyperbolic space $\mathbb{H}^n$ is the unique simply-connected Riemannian manifold with a constant sectional curvature $-1$.
-One remarkable property of $\mathbb{H}^n$ against the Euclidean space $\mathbb{R}^n$ is that the volume of a ball in $\mathbb{H}^n$ grows exponentially with respect to the radius.
+A remarkable property of $\mathbb{H}^n$ against the Euclidean space $\mathbb{R}^n$ is that the volume of a ball in $\mathbb{H}^n$ grows exponentially with respect to the radius.
 One can thus embed finite trees into $\mathbb{H}^n$ with arbitrarily small distortion \citep{sarkar2011low}.
-This motivates the study of representation learning of hierarchical data into hyperbolic space \citep{nickel2017poincare} and, moreover, the design of deep neural networks in hyperbolic spaces \citep{ganea2018hyperbolic,chen2022fully}, with applications in various domains where hierarchical data is abundant, such as NLP \citep{zhu2020hypertext,lopez2019fine,lopez2020fully} and recommendation systems \citep{chamberlain2019scalable}.
+This motivates the study of representation learning of hierarchical data into hyperbolic space \citep{nickel2017poincare} and, moreover, the design of deep neural networks in hyperbolic spaces \citep{ganea2018hyperbolic,chen2022fully}, with applications in various domains where hierarchical data is abundant, such as NLP \citep{zhu2020hypertext,lopez2019fine,lopez2020fully}, recommendation systems \citep{chamberlain2019scalable} and neuroscience \citep{gao2020poincare}.

-However, this exponential growth property comes at a price of numerical instability such that training hyperbolic learning models will sometimes lead to catastrophic NaN problems, encountering unrepresentable values in floating point arithmetic. \cite{sala2018representation} proved that in order to represent points in the hyperbolic space through the popular Poincaré model \citep{nickel2017poincare,ganea2018hyperbolic}, one needs a large number of bits to avoid undesirable rounding errors when dealing with small numbers.
+However, the exponential volume growth property leads to numerical instability in training hyperbolic learning models.
+As shown by \cite{sala2018representation}, in order to represent points in the popular Poincar\'{e} model \citep{nickel2017poincare,ganea2018hyperbolic}, one requires a large number of bits to avoid undesirable rounding errors when dealing with small numbers.
 The Lorentz model, a popular alternative for representing the hyperbolic space \citep{nickel2018learning,law2019lorentzian}, suffers an opposite numerical issue in dealing with large numbers. \cite{yu2019numerically} proved that representing Lorentz points using floating number arithmetic could lead to a huge representation error when the points are far from the origin.
+Besides, in terms of optimization and training, the empirical superiority of the Lorentz model over the Poincar\'e model has been often observed in tasks such as word embeddings \citep{law2019lorentzian,nickel2018learning}, however, the reason behind is yet unclear.